PROGRESSIAGLOBALGROUP/citizen-reports/docs/TESTING_COMPREHENSIVE_INTEGRATION_REPORT_2025-11-22.md

 ## ✨ Conclusion

-The **Complete Testing Framework** for Jantetelco Heatmap Platform is:
+The **Complete Testing Framework** for citizen-reports Heatmap Platform is:

 ✅ **Fully Implemented** - 90 backend + 91+ E2E tests
 ✅ **Comprehensively Documented** - 7 guides for all audiences